What is Regressive Tax?

 Also known as flat-rate tax, these are taxes with a single rate for everyone regardless of their income.
 Common examples are government taxes applied to Social Security and Medicare.

-Regressive tax is generally considered to be disproportionately more difficult on those who earn the least because it doesn’t take into account their income.
-Instead, the tax is applied uniformly to everyone in all situations, resulting in low earners paying a higher percentage of their total income in taxes than high earners.
+Regressive tax is generally considered to have a disproportionate impact on those who earn the least amount of money because it doesn’t factor income into the equation.
+Instead, the tax is applied uniformly to everyone in all situations.
+This results in low earners paying a higher percentage of their total income in taxes than high earners.

-For example, according to the Consumer Expenditures Report published by the Bureau of Labor Statistics, the bottom 20% of U.S. households from an income standpoint spent 15% of their household income on food and 35% on shelter and utilities in 2015.
-In comparison, the top 20% of U.S. households from an income standpoint spent just 11% of their household income on food and 33% on shelter and utilities that year.
+For example, according to the Consumer Expenditures Report published by the Bureau of Labor Statistics, the bottom 20% of U.S. households from an income standpoint spend 15% of their household income on food and 35% on shelter and utilities.
+In comparison, the top 20% of U.S. households from an income standpoint spend just 11% of their household income on food and 33% on shelter and utilities.

 Assessing the same amount of tax on both income groups makes it more difficult for lower-earning individuals and families to afford the basic essentials of living.
 As a result, low-earners also tend to save less money for retirement.

 According to the Consumer Expenditures Report, the bottom 20% of U.S. households saved just 2% of their income for retirement in 2015 while the top 20% of U.S. households saved 14% of their income for retirement that year.